IpshitaSingh/scraper-analyzer/README.md

 ## Requirements Engineering
 Requirements are mapped using:
-1. [Trello](https://trello.com/b/Fu2rZBkf/scraper-analyzer) - This board can be viewed via the link
+1. [Trello](https://trello.com/b/Fu2rZBkf/scraper-analyzer) - Requirements have been mapped using the Kanban method.
+This board can be accessed via the link.
-2. [Jira](https://ipshita.atlassian.net/jira/software/projects/SCRAP/boards/2) - This board can only be viewed via invite!
+2. [Jira](https://ipshita.atlassian.net/jira/software/projects/SCRAP/boards/2) - Requirements have been mapped using the Kanban method.
+This board can only be accessed via invite!

-Trello has been used to keep track of the project's requirements and features.
-While Jira has been used to track of pending, ongoing and completed tasks in the following manner-
+Both Trello and Jira has been used to manage the project's requirements and features and to keep track of pending, ongoing and completed tasks in the following manner-
 - Trello

 <img src="https://raw.githubusercontent.com/IpshitaSingh/scraper-analyzer/main/Requirements%20Engineering/Trello.png" width="800">